Idi Amin: Family and associates

 By 1993, Amin was living with the last nine of his children and one wife, Mama a Chumaru, the mother of the youngest four of his children.
 His last known child, daughter Iman, was born in 1992.
-According to The Monitor, Amin married again a few months before his death in 2003, and converted to Islam during his exile.
+According to the Daily Monitor, Amin married again a few months before his death in 2003.

 Amin fathered as many as 60 children.
-Until 2003, Taban Amin (born 1955), Idi Amin's eldest son, was the leader of West Nile Bank Front (WNBF), a rebel group opposed to the government of Yoweri Museveni.
+Until 2003, Taban Amin (born 1955), Amin's eldest son, was the leader of West Nile Bank Front (WNBF), a rebel group opposed to the government of Yoweri Museveni.
 In 2005, he was offered amnesty by Museveni, and in 2006, he was appointed Deputy Director General of the Internal Security Organisation.
 Another of Amin's sons, Haji Ali Amin, ran for election as Chairman (i.e. mayor) of Njeru Town Council in 2002 but was not elected.

+Sarah Kyolaba's third child, Faisal Wangita (born in 1983 in Uganda; according to himself born in 1981 in Saudi Arabia) was involved in a brutal gang murder in Camden, North London, in 2006.
+In connection with this, he was sentenced to five years' detention in 2007, for conspiracy to wound, conspiracy to possess offensive weapons and violent disorder.
+He had been convicted for possession of offensive weapons, theft and fraud in the years before.

 In early 2007, the award-winning film The Last King of Scotland prompted one of his sons, Jaffar Amin (born in 1967), to speak out in his father's defence.
 Jaffar Amin said he was writing a book to rehabilitate his father's reputation.
 Jaffar is the tenth of Amin's 40 official children by seven official wives.

 Among Amin's closest associates was the Briton Bob Astles.
 Isaac Maliyamungu was an instrumental affiliate and one of the more feared officers in Amin's army.